 Freedom of Information frequently asked questions

-We regularly receive requests for information which we either do not hold or have made available elsewhere.
-Below is a list of such request and our response to them.
+We regularly receive requests for information, some of which we do not hold, or have made available elsewhere.
+Below is a list of information and responses to those requests frequently made.

 The council does not hold any information on the numbers of people applying to take the examination or details of pass and failure rates.
 Grammar Schools have administered the 11 plus examinations directly since 1995.

-The council holds data regrding the net gain in Affordable Housing for each Community Area for each year from 2009 to date.
+The council holds data regarding the net gain in Affordable Housing for each Community Area for each year from 2009 to date.

 This data will be updated following the completion of annual returns at the end of April / beginning of May each year.